chef/kitchen-vcenter/README.md

  - `targethost` - Host on which the new virtual machine should be created
  - `template` - Template or virtual machine to use when cloning the new machine
  - `datacenter` - Name of the datacenter to use to deploy into
+ - `resource_pool` - Name of the resource pool to use when creating the machine.
+The resource pool _must_ already exist

 ### Optional Parameters